 - See also: android, linux, solaris, unix, microsoft-small-basic, visual-basic, f-sharp, csharp, linq, vba

-- I have 89 facts about Visual Basic .NET. what would you like to know? email me and let me know how I can help.
+- Have a question about Visual Basic .NET not answered here?
+Email me and let me know how I can help.

 Example code from Linguist: